New York Taxing Information

 In our experience, New York’s state agency is particularly aggressive when it comes to tax collection.
 Please contact us directly if you have an issue with the New York Department of Taxation and Finance.

 If you maintain a particularly large tax liability, the state may suspend your driver’s license until such time as your liability is paid or otherwise addressed.

-The state may seek to resolve your tax debt by levying a third party for your money, up to the amount owed.
+The state may seek to resolve your tax liability by levying a third party for your money, up to the amount owed.
 This can include your bank accounts, as well as money owed to you in the form of loans, rent, etc.

 If you are or believe you will be subject to a levy, seeking assistance in a timely manner can make all the difference.
 This is because there is a holding period during the levying process, in which you can dispute or otherwise act to affect it.
-Bringing in professional assistance at this point can prevent your funds from being transferred, and help you arrange proper, manageable means of resolving your debt.
+Bringing in professional assistance at this point can prevent your funds from being transferred, and help you arrange proper, manageable means of resolving your liability.

 Priority One: Stopping Aggressive Enforced Collections

 Generally, married partners are both held responsible for tax liabilities, so if one fails to pay a due tax, the other may have to.
 However, you may be exempt from doing so if:

 - A joint return contains an understatement of tax due to omission or error

 - You did not know and had no reason to know of the understatement

 - Given a full account of your situation, it would be unreasonable to hold you responsible